fknives/Android-Tutorial-Test-ShowCase/codekata/sharedtests.instructionset.md

 **Some personal thoughts**
 With all this described you should be able to start experimenting with testing.
 Personally I would suggest to start with bug reports.
-When you get an simple bug ticket, write a test first which will fail if the bug is still present, then fix the bug.
+When you get a simple bug ticket, write a test first which will fail if the bug is still present, then fix the bug.
 This both helps the project ensuring that behaviour will never happen again, and you are able to experiment with Testing.
 When you are more confident, you may start writing your features also together with small tests.
 These to me were started, when I had to work with timezones, dates or do similar calculations.
 These are great point to write tests, since it's a lot easier to see that your code works through examples then figuring out the whole thing at once.
 Instrumentation and UI Tests I would suggest only on features that are not likely to change a lot, since these are a bit more expensive to maintain, but these tests also ensure when you do changes you are not contradicting some previous requirements.